pr0fez/python-programming-ANDERS-SANDERLI/README.md

 # Python Programming

 This repo was created as a first project.
 The goal is to learn the ropes with Git and GitHub.
-All future laborations will be part of this repository.
+All future laborations will be part of this repository as well as code-alongs for the continuation of the course.

 **Repository:** python-programming-ANDERS-SANDERLI
 **GitHub account:** [AlbotGoodman](https://github.com/AlbotGoodman)